DataDog/documentation/content/api/integrations/pagerduty.md

 ## PagerDuty

-Configure your Datadog-PagerDuty integration directly through Datadog API.
+Configure your Datadog-PagerDuty integration directly through the Datadog API.
 [Read more about Datadog-PagerDuty integration][1]

 **Note**: